 Mental Health Challenges

-Stress and mental health challenges due to COVID-19 have significantly impacted medication adherence.
+Stress and mental health challenges exasperated by COVID-19 have significantly impacted medication adherence.
 In a recent study, 18.2 percent of participants felt stressed “most” or “all of the time” during the pandemic.
 In a follow-up analysis, participants who were stressed “most” or “all of the time” had worse medication adherence compared to those who reported being stressed “some of the time” or “never.”

 Analyze Adherence Data